Scope

 With the window or door unit permanently installed in the rough opening, air seal the opening as follows:

-• With nonexpanding foam, wear gloves when applying spray foam; the foam has an especially aggressive bond that will adhere to skin.
+- With nonexpanding foam, wear gloves when applying spray foam to prevent the foam from adhering to skin.
 Insert the spray nozzle about half an inch into the gap between the wall framing and the window or door unit.
-Keep the spray nozzle moving at a steady speed while applying the foam: Too slow and the foam will fill too much of the cavity; too fast will result in gaps in the bead.
+Keep the spray nozzle moving at a steady speed while applying the foam.
+If the nozzle moves too slow, foam will fill too much of the cavity; if the nozzle moves too fast there will be gaps in the bead.

 Success